randavidovitz/angular-google-api-wrapper/README.md

 This project was created to enable quick integration between angular application and google API It will handle the correct loading of google client API for you by injecting code & Scripts.

+Version 0.0.2 support the following:

+1. Adding support for playlistItems.list

 Version 0.0.1 support the following:

 1. Public API access (no OAuth yet)